vickyvikas5656-beep/Handling-Multiple-Baselines-in-ADaM-A-Practical-Approach/README.md

 By adopting a structured multiple-baseline strategy, study teams can improve data quality, strengthen regulatory traceability, and support accurate efficacy and safety analyses.
 This practical approach provides a repeatable workflow that can be applied across a wide range of clinical trial designs where multiple valid baselines exist within the same study.

 Keywords: ADaM, CDISC, Multiple Baselines, BASETYPE, ABLFL, APERIOD, Clinical Programming, Traceability, Regulatory Compliance, Data Standards, Clinical Trials.

+Please find the PDF for th examples and approach